-This document represents changes to the Community Development Block Grant Program (CD) component of the 2017 (calendar year) Consolidated Plan.
-After City Council adoption of the City Fiscal Year 2018 (CFY 2018) Budget, the changes will be incorporated into the Proposed 2017 Consolidated Plan.
+This document represents changes to the Community Development Block Grant Program (CD or CDBG) component of the 2018 (calendar year) Consolidated Plan.
+After City Council adoption of the City Fiscal Year (CFY) 2019 Budget, the changes will be incorporated into the 2018 Consolidated Plan One-Year Action Plan.